Bouhm/stardew-valley-mods/README.md

 My mods for Stardew Valley

-NPC Map Locations Mod: Shows NPC locations in real-time on the map.
+## NPC Map Locations Mod

+Shows NPC locations in real-time on the map.
 Requires SMAPI.
 Google "Stardew Valley NPC Map Locations" for more information.

+##  Inu Pet Mod

-Shiba Inu Pet Mod: Replaces vanilla dog with a Shiba Inu.
+Replaces vanilla dog with a Shiba Inu.